civican/legisinfo/44-1/bills/C-355/bill_text.md

 ### Section 4

-  **(1)** It is prohibited for a person to export a horse from Canada by air unless they have, in the form and manner specified by the Minister, provided the Minister with a written declaration attesting that, to the best of their knowledge, the horse is not being exported for the purpose of being slaughtered or fattened for slaughter, **or any other document that is satisfactory to the Minister**, as well as with any other documentation that the Minister may require.
+It is prohibited for a person to export a horse from Canada by air unless they have, in the form and manner specified by the Minister, provided the Minister with a written declaration attesting that, to the best of their knowledge, the horse is not being exported for the purpose of being slaughtered or fattened for slaughter, or any other document that is satisfactory to the Minister, as well as with any other documentation that the Minister may require.

-  **(2)** [*Deleted*]

-  **(3)** [*Deleted*]

-  **(4)** [*Deleted*]

 ### Section 5

-It is prohibited for a person who submits a declaration under subsection 4(1) to provide false or misleading information or make a false or misleading statement in respect of the declaration or any matter related to the declaration.
+It is prohibited for a person who submits a declaration under section 4 to provide false or misleading information or make a false or misleading statement in respect of the declaration or any matter related to the declaration.

 ### Section 6